EmaroLab/catkin_workspace_SOFAR_semantic_slam/README.md

  <img src="Images/rosgraph.png"/>
 </p>

 From this Figure it can be noted that MiRo platform publishes and is subscribed to many different topics.
 The node related to the  ORB SLAM 2 algorithm read the images from the topic on which they are pusblished by the robot.
 Its outputs are both a map of the environment, in the form of a PointCloud2 datum, and the pose (Pose3D) of the camera with respect to the world reference frame.
-After that a node called pose_adapter reads the pose published and extracts the x and y coordinates in order to sent them to Module 1
+After that a node called pose_adapter reads the pose published and extracts the x and y coordinates in order to sent it to Module 1.

 ## THE ROBOT: Miro